 Apple Crisp Crumble

 The Recipe: Apple Crisp Crumble

 Why We Love It: What would the holidays be without an apple crisp crumble?
 This dessert is special because it can double as breakfast.
-It's sweet enough that it makes for a satisfying post-Thanksgiving treat, but not so sweet that you'll get a sugar rush (and crash) if you down a piece for breakfast the next day.
+It's sweet enough that it makes for a satisfying post-holiday treat, but not so sweet that you'll get a sugar rush (and crash) if you down a piece for breakfast the next day.

 Pro Tip: Make sure the apples are on the harder side because they tend to get a bit soggy when baked.